pliu55/PRAM_paper/README.md

 The way to use PRAM to predict intergenic transcript models for mouse hematopoietic system is the same as for [human master set](#Human-master-set).
-You can refer to the script [run.R](2_human/run.R) in [human master set](#Human-master-set) for usage of PRAM.
+You can refer to the script [run.R](2_human/run.R) in [human master set](#Human-master-set) for the usage of PRAM.

 We do not provide scripts for automatically reproducing the results because:
 - Some mouse ENCODE RNA-seq datasets do not have alignment BAM files available, such as [ENCSR000CLU](https://www.encodeproject.org/experiments/ENCSR000CLU/) and [ENCSR000CLY](https://www.encodeproject.org/experiments/ENCSR000CLY/)
-- Some mouse ENCODE RNA-seq datasets have alignment BAM files available, such as, [ENCSR000CHV](https://www.encodeproject.org/experiments/ENCSR000CHV/) and [ENCSR000CHY](https://www.encodeproject.org/experiments/ENCSR000CHY/).
+- Some mouse ENCODE RNA-seq datasets have alignment BAM files available, such as [ENCSR000CHV](https://www.encodeproject.org/experiments/ENCSR000CHV/) and [ENCSR000CHY](https://www.encodeproject.org/experiments/ENCSR000CHY/).
   But they were based on GENCODE vM4, not vM9, which we used to define known genes and intergenic regions.
-- The mouse RNA-seq alignment BAM file we generated took ~750 GB hard drive space, which would take a long time for user to download.
+- The mouse RNA-seq alignment BAM file we generated takes ~750 GB hard drive space, which would cost a long time for users to download.

 Therefore, we simply provided the results instead.
 You are always welcome to [contact us](#Contact) regarding the details on reproducing these results.